 As usual for the brand, the dial is equipped with a pair of ultra-broad hour and minute hands that, together with the twelve trapezoidal hour markers, are generously covered with some luminous substance of bluish hue.

-As always, the watch is offered in a great number of dial colors, those including milky white (clearly my favorite), as well as bright orange, matt black, standard blue and even a poker-table green.
+As always, the watch is offered in a great number of dial colors, those including milky white (my favorite), as well as bright orange, matt black, standard blue and even a poker-table green.

-Well, the most impressive about this thing is the price: the watch is currently offered on Deep Blue’s official site at just $699 (local taxes and shipping are probably not included), which looks like a really good deal for a timekeeper powered by a Swiss made, bullet-proof ETA 2824-2 automatic caliber and featuring whole 500 meters of water resistance.
+Well, the most impressive about this thing is the price: the watch is currently offered on Deep Blue’s official site at just $699 (local taxes and shipping are probably not included), which looks like a good deal for a timekeeper powered by a Swiss-made, bullet-proof ETA 2824-2 automatic caliber and featuring whole 500 meters of water resistance.

-Although the Deep Blue BlueTech Master 500 Diver is not pricey enough to make a statement, it is definitely a must if you are looking for a tool watch, which is both reliable and quite accurate and simply does its job.
+Although the Deep Blue BlueTech Master 500 Diver is not pricey enough to make a statement, it is definitely a must if you are looking for a tool watch, which is both reliable and accurate, and simply does its job.

 Photos: Deep Blue

 Movement frequency: 28,800 vph

 Dial: White / Green / Orange / Black / Blue